microsoft/nni/docs/FrameworkControllerMode.md

 Follow the [guideline](https://github.com/Microsoft/frameworkcontroller/tree/master/example/run) to set up the frameworkcontroller in the kubernetes cluster, nni support frameworkcontroller by the statefulset mode.

 ## Design
-Please refer the design of [kubeflow training service](./KubeflowMode.md), frameworkcontroller training service pipeline is similar with kubeflow training service.
+Please refer the design of [kubeflow training service](./KubeflowMode.md), frameworkcontroller training service pipeline is similar to kubeflow training service.

 ## Example